HCDigitalScholarship/intervals/sections/01_Introduction.md

   * CRIM Intervals begins by importing one or more MEI, MusicXML, or MIDI Files.
 This can be done directly, as shown:
 `piece = importPiece('https://crimproject.org/mei/CRIM_Model_0008.mei')`
   * The field within the `importPiece()` function can be either a url or local file path
-  * Finally, combine these fields, After importing the resulting link, the piece's successful import can be confirmed by printing out its metadata:
+  * After importing a piece from a url or local path, the piece's successful import can be confirmed by printing out its metadata:
 `print(piece.metadata)`

 ## Importing multiple pieces at once